libscran/mumosa/README.md

 }
 ```

-We can then compute scaling factors for each modality:
+We then compute scaling factors for each modality:

 ```cpp
 auto scale = mumosa::compute_scale(distances);
 ```

-And use them to combine the embeddings into a single matrix:
+And combine the scaled per-modality embeddings into a single matrix:

 ```cpp
 size_t ntotal = std::accumulate(dimensions.begin(), dimensions.end(), 0);